AWS API Gateway with Nginx and WAF

 }

-For example, using curl:
+For example, with curl:

-curl -v https://vpce-.execute-api.us-east-1.vpce.amazonaws.com - H “Host: 6ax1c8mg2a.execute-api.us-east-1.amazonaws.com”
+curl -v https://vpce-.execute-api.us-east-1.vpce.amazonaws.com -H "Host: 6ax1c8mg2a.execute-api.us-east-1.amazonaws.com"

 server {